Today in New York Weather History: December 16

 One of New York's worst ice storms moved in during the afternoon and continued for 24 hours (the worst of it was between 11 PM tonight thru daybreak on 12/17).
 Nearly three inches of sleet accumulated, and an inch of ice formed on sidewalks, cars and trees.
 For the entirety of the storm, the temperature range was very narrow, between 27° and 30°.

-A hard, steady rain fell between 9 AM-10 PM, amounting to 2.25", a record for the date.
+A hard, steady rain fell between 9 AM and 10 PM, amounting to 2.25", a record for the date.

 Today's high of 54° was the mildest reading of the month, a relatively cool reading for that distinction.